LofNaDI/waveformAnalysis/README.md

 - **W**: averaged AP waveforms (1138x52: number of independent recordings including single and multi-units, times the number of samples of their waveform).
 - **X**: time steps of the samples.
 - **isolationquality**: 0-3 categorical code that describes the likelihood that the avg. waveform corresponds to a single unit.
-- **isolationqualityInfo**: meaning of the corresponding numbers.
-1) multiunit, 2) mostly single unit, 3) highly isolated single unit, 0) not specified.
+- **isolationqualityInfo**: meaning of the corresponding numbers; 1) multiunit, 2) mostly single unit, 3) highly isolated single unit, 0) not specified.
-- **datasetname** and **spikechannel**: self-explanatory, identifiers of the datasetname and spikechannel from where the averaged AP waveform was processed.
+- **datasetname** and **spikechannel**: self-explanatory; identifiers of the datasetname and spikechannel from where the averaged AP waveform was processed.

 A typical AP waveform looks like this: